Furikuda/bork/docs/internals/data-structures.rst

 If everything is matching and all chunks are present, the file is not read / chunked / hashed again (but still a file metadata item is written to the archive, made from fresh file metadata read from the filesystem).
-This is what makes borg so fast when processing unchanged files.
+This is what makes bork so fast when processing unchanged files.

 If there is a mismatch or a chunk is missing, the file is read / chunked / hashed.
 Chunks already present in repo won't be transferred to repo again.